TurtleEngr/gitproj/doc/user-doc/git-proj.md

 # NAME git proj

-This implements the "git proj" subcommand, for managing large binary files, and repositiories on external drives.
+This implements the "git proj" sub-command, for managing large binary files, and repositories on external drives.

 # SYNOPSIS